techiediaries/techiediaries/_posts/2017/2017-2-25-ionic2-sqlstorage-with-sqlite-and-cordova.md

 ---
-layout: post
+layout: bpost
-title: "Quick Ionic SQLite Storage Example"
+title: "Ionic 5/Angular and Cordova SQLite Storage Example"
 image: "images/content/ionic2-sqlstorage-with-sqlite-and-cordova.png"
-excerpt: "In this tutorial ,you are going to learn how to use SQLite with Ionic 2 ,Cordova and Ionic Native for data storage on Android and iOS mobile apps" categories : mobiledev tags : [ionic2 , ionic ]
+excerpt: "In this tutorial, you are going to learn how to use SQLite with Ionic 5, Cordova and Ionic Native for data storage on Android and iOS mobile apps" categories : mobiledev
+date: 2020-05-03
+tags : [ionic2 , ionic ]
 ---

-Ionic  is, nowadays, one of the most popular open source and free hybrid mobile frameworks for building hybrid mobile apps for Android, iOS and even Windows Universal Platform.
+Ionic 5 is, nowadays, one of the most popular open source and free hybrid mobile frameworks for building hybrid mobile apps for Android, iOS and even Windows Universal Platform.

+## Data Storage in Ionic 5 Apps

 One of the key requirements of a mobile application is data storage.
 It's true that you can use local storage just like any web app (Since hybrid apps are web apps in essence) but it has limitations such as query difficulties (i.e you can't build complex data queries) and capacity - You can only store a maximum of 10MB of data.

 So what solution do we have?

+## How to Use SQLite with Ionic 5 for Data Storage?

 In this tutorial, we are going to see how to use SQLite, a light version of SQL which has no capacity limitation (Depends only your device storage capacity) and can execute complex SQL queries on data.

-Now let's see how we can use SQLite with Ionic  and Angular.
+Now let's see how we can use SQLite with Ionic 5 and Angular.

+## Create an Ionic 5/Angular Project

 First, let's start by creating a new Ionic  project based on Angular.
 Open your terminal on Linux/MAC or your command prompt under Windows and type the following commands to scaffold a new project:

     ionic start ionic-sqlite-example blank --type=angular